Mesoamerican calendars: Ritual 260-day calendar

 In the 260-day cycle 20 day names pairs with 13 day numbers, totaling a cycle of 260 days.
 This cycle was used for divination purposes to foretell lucky and unlucky days.
 The date of birth was also used to give names to both humans and gods in many Mesoamerican cultures; some cultures used only the calendar name whereas others combined it with a given name.
 As a result, the word for "day" also means "name" in some Mesoamerican languages.
 Each day sign was presided over by a god and many had associations with specific natural phenomena..

+The 260-day calendar was called piye among the Zapotecs, may among the Zoque, xëë tun ("path of the sun") or xëë too ("path of the days") among the Mixe, and nombomomo among the Chiapanecs.

 History

 Earliest written evidence for the 260 calendar include the San Andres glyphs (Olmec, 650 BCE, giving the possible date 3 Ajaw) and the San Jose Mogote danzante (Zapotec, 600 - 500 BCE, giving the possible date 1 Earthquake), in both cases assumed to be used as names.
 However, the earliest evidence of the use of the 260-day cycle comes from astronomical alignments in the Olmec region and western Maya Lowlands, dating to about 1100 BCE.

 The exact origin of the 260-day count is not known, but there are several theories.
 One theory is that the calendar came from mathematical operations based on the numbers thirteen and twenty, which were important numbers to the Maya.
 The numbers multiplied together equal 260.

 Another theory is that the 260-day period came from the length of human pregnancy.
 This is close to the average number of days between the first missed menstrual period and birth, unlike Naegele's rule which is 40 weeks (280 days) between the last menstrual period and birth.
 It is postulated that midwives originally developed the calendar to predict babies' expected birth dates.

 A third theory comes from understanding of astronomy, geography and paleontology.
 The Mesoamerican calendar probably originated with the Olmecs, and a settlement existed at Izapa, in southeast Chiapas, Mexico, before 1200 BCE.
 There, at a latitude of about 15° N, the Sun passes through zenith twice a year, and there are 260 days between zenithal passages, and gnomons (used generally for observing the path of the Sun and in particular zenithal passages), were found at this and other sites.
 The sacred almanac may well have been set in motion on August 13, 1359, BCE, in Izapa.